AstroPigLatin/crime_stats/README.md

 ## Main Takeaways

 - Don't mess with people who haven't had their lunch yet, especially around 12-2PM!
-- Avoid tourist traps or other heavily populated areas of the city!
+- Avoid tourist traps or other heavily populated urban areas of the city!
 - Be careful on the first of every new month, especially New Year's Day!

 ![lunch](images/new_year.gif)